swcarpentry/git-novice/04-open.md

 [BitBucket](http://bitbucket.org),
 [Google Code](http://code.google.com),
 or [SourceForge](http://sourceforge.net).
+Each of these services have a web interface that allows people to create, view, and review their code repositories, and communication tools such as issue tracking, wiki pages, email notifications.

 All of these allow people to create repositories through a web interface, and also provide mailing lists, ways to keep track of who's doing what,